 This is a follow-up letter to your recent consultation with the fracture care team explaining the ongoing management of your injury.
-Your case has been reviewed by an Orthopaedic Consultant (bone specialist).
+Your case has been reviewed by an Orthopaedic Consultant (Bone Specialist).

-You have sustained a fracture to your fibula (outside ankle bone), this is classified as a stable Weber A type fracture.
+You have sustained a fracture to your fibula (outside ankle bone).
+This is classified as a stable Weber B type fracture.

-Healing: This normally takes approximately six weeks to heal.
+Healing: This normally takes approximately 6 weeks to heal.

-Pain and swelling: The swelling is often worse at the end of the day and raising the leg will help.
-Pain and swelling can last for three- six months.
+Pain and Swelling: The swelling is often worse at the end of the day.
+Elevating it regularly throughout the day will help.
+Pain and swelling can be ongoing for 3-6 months.
+Take pain killers as prescribed.